Up to 50% off sofas & mattresses — limited‑time deals.

 Is a cloud couch a brand or a style?

-It started as a famous RH product idea, but now the phrase is widely used as a sofa style label.
+It started as a well-known RH product, but the phrase is now widely used as a style label.

 Do cloud couches sag quickly?

-Some do if the fill is very soft and loosely structured; balanced support layers help them hold comfort longer.
+Some do if the fill is very soft and the structure underneath is weak.
+Better support layers usually hold comfort longer.

 Are cloud couches good for pets and kids?